 We found a relaxing and scenic stroll that offers views across the basin and opportunities to see wildlife and wildflowers.

-We choose an easy and fun hike but in the Wawona area you can find Swinging Bridge Loop which is a moderate hike, Alder Creek trail, Chilnualna Falls trails, Mariposa Trail to Wawona point hike and Guardian Loop Trail that are strenuous hikes.
+After that, we choose an easy and fun hike in the Wawona area.
+The Swinging Bridge Loop is a moderate hike, Alder Creek trail, Chilnualna Falls trails, Mariposa Trail to Wawona point hike and Guardian Loop Trail that are strenuous hikes.
 A great and sweet hike is you visit Yosemite with kids.

 2. Stop at Glacier Point and take a look at the View

 Glacier Point is located 30 miles (a one-hour drive) from Yosemite Valley or Wawoma and to get there from either of these places.
-Take the Wawoma Road (Hifghway 41) to Chinquapin, then turn onto Glacier Point Road.
+You have to take the Wawoma Road (Hifghway 41) to Chinquapin, then turn onto Glacier Point Road.

 At Glacier Point, a short paved and wheelchair accessible trail takes you to an amazing view 3,200+ feet down to the floor of Yosemite Valley below.